 - Repeat or give additional examples of instructions

 - Provide advance notice of changes in assignments or test dates

-- Provide extended time (tests and assignments) when necessary
+- Provide additional time for tests and assignments when necessary

 - Provide study guides or review sheets for exams